-Wildlands League hosted a two day workshop in June 2016 called Regional Approaches to Land and Water Protection in Ontario and Quebec (agenda) where the Ring of Fire was discussed and other potential large developments.
+Wildlands League hosted a two day workshop called Regional Approaches to Land and Water Protection in Ontario and Quebec (agenda) where the Ring of Fire was discussed and other potential large developments.

 Located approximately 500 km NE of Thunder Bay, it’s been lauded for its potential in terms of chromite deposits and other industrial metals.

 What is less well appreciated is that the Ring is located in the heart of an irreplaceable environmental treasure.
 And over 24,000 First Nations people scattered in 34 small communities call these their ancestral lands.
 They depend on wild fish and animals for food and have inherent rights to the land.
 This wilderness of trees, wetlands, lakes and rivers is part of the planet’s largest intact forest.
 It supports hundreds of plant, mammal and fish species, most in decline elsewhere, and is the continent’s main nesting area for nearly 200 migratory birds.
 As one of the world’s largest storehouses of carbon, it helps keep climate change in check.

 There is a lot of pressure to get shovels in the ground as soon as possible and build new mines.
 But acting in haste and without a Regional Strategic EA would be a mistake.
 The Ring of Fire’s mineral wealth isn’t going anywhere.